 The Takeaway

-Historical volatility is a useful indicator for both institutional and retail investors looking to get a feel for the level of recent fluctuations in a stock or index has been in the recent past.
+Historical volatility can be a useful indicator for both institutional and retail investors looking to monitor the level and frequency of a stock or index’s price fluctuations.
 It measures a security’s dispersion of returns over a defined period.
 Implied volatility is a similar tool, but it is forward-looking and uses option pricing to arrive at its output.

 FAQ